 EU exit (Brexit)

-The UK will leave the European Union (EU) on 31 January 2020.
+The UK left the European Union (EU) on 31 January 2020.
 This process is known as Brexit.

-Brexit will begin with a transition period that's likely to last until 31 December 2020.
-During this period, the UK will still follow EU rules, and nationals of European Economic Area (EEA) countries and Switzerland will have the same rights to live, work and study in the UK as they do now.
+Brexit begins with a transition period that's likely to last until 31 December 2020.
+During this period, the UK is still following EU rules, and nationals of European Economic Area (EEA) countries and Switzerland have the same rights to live, work and study in the UK as they did before.
 The EEA includes all EU countries plus Iceland, Liechtenstein and Norway.

-Brexit will have effects on some areas of life in Scotland, but it's not clear what all of these effects will be.
-We're publishing new advice and updating existing pages to help answer your questions about Brexit.
+We've published new advice and updated existing pages to help answer your questions about Brexit.
 We'll keep updating our advice as more Brexit changes are announced.

 Staying in the UK after Brexit

 If you're an EEA national living in the UK, and you wish to stay after 31 December 2020, you should apply to the EU Settlement Scheme.

 You'll need to apply to stay in the UK even if you already have a permanent residence document or have lived in the UK for a long time.

 If you're an Irish national, you won’t have to apply to the EU Settlement Scheme to continue living in the UK.
 But see our advice about keeping your family in the UK after Brexit.